jzc77/colors-server/README.md

 <img src="./images/colors-app.png" width="470" alt="Simple colors app">

 ## Notes on what I learned
-* Using a fetch request from the frontend (http://localhost:3000) to backend (http://localhost:5000) can result in a CORS error.
+* Using a fetch request from the frontend (http://localhost:3000) to backend (http://localhost:5000) can result in a CORS error because they are both on different domains/origins.
+By default, cross-origin resource sharing is disabled.
+Because every HTTP request sends a request header about the request origin, the backend "knows" that the request is from a different origin.

 <img src="images/cors-error.png" width="470" alt="CORS error in browser's console">